project-march/ProjectMarch/doc/march_packages/march_safety.rst

 * **TemperatureSafety**, monitors the joint temperatures.
 Depending on which threshold is exceeded an warning, non-fatal or fatal is thrown.
 * **InputDeviceSafety**, checks if the input device is still connected.
 Otherwise a non-fatal is thrown.
-* **TrajectorySafety**, checks whether the trajectory controller is within its trajectory constraints.
-Once the constraints have been passed a position hold command is sent, completed and then the trajectory controller is stopped.

 Error severity
 --------------